 Over the last decade, she has traveled extensively throughout the world sharing music through performance, workshops, Live Music and Yoga, and kirtans (call and response chanting).
 Luna teaches about Bhakti (devotional) yoga and leads kirtans for our trainings.

 Ramesh Bjonnes was born in Norway and lived for nearly three years in India and Nepal learning directly from the masters of Tantric yoga.
 Bjonnes is co-founder of the Prama Institute (www.pramainstitute.org), a holistic retreat center outside Asheville, NC.
 He has written extensively on Tantra, yoga, culture and sustainability, and his articles have appeared in books and numerous magazines and newspapers in Europe and the US.
 He wrote the books, Sacred Body, Sacred Spirit: A Personal Guide to the Wisdom of Yoga and Tantra and Tantra: The Yoga of Love and Awakening.
 He lives in an eco-village near Marshall, Madison County.
-Ramesh teaches the history portion of our trainings.
+Ramesh teaches the Yoga Sutras and meditation modules in our trainings.